 Congratulations!
-This means you presented a solid understanding of the fundamentals for the various areas of study in the Department of Art and Design.
+This means you presented a solid understanding of the fundamentals for the various areas of study in the Department of Visual and Media Design.

-The Monday after the Foundations Review, you may pick up your results in the Department of Art and Design main office (room 1105 Calder Arts Center).
+The Monday after the Foundations Review, you may pick up your results in the Department of Visual and Media Design main office (room 1105 Calder Arts Center).